This demo will

 Verify the job status with the Airflow Webserver UI

-You can see the deployed products as well as their relationship in the following diagram:
+You can see the deployed products and their relationship in the following diagram:

 To run this demo, your system needs at least: